How did a prior school teacher, school counselor, and university professor end up being a full-time blogger?

 I give you the processes and procedures to take baby steps or strides.
 It is up to you how fast you start earning an income from your blog.

 I make it possible for you to bypass the frustration I felt that I was not utilizing my time efficiently.
 I had to spend so much time learning the technical side of the blog that I felt I was not giving enough to the writing, marketing, and connecting side.

 ALREADY STARTED YOUR BLOG?
 HOP ON BOARD TO FAST-TRACK IT FORWARD

 I wish the resources available in 2013 were the same as they are today.
 However, if that were the case my trial and error technique of learning and teaching myself how to start a blog and move a business online (no templates included) would not be available to benefit you.

-Millions of people around the globe are not only making a solid income from their blog, millions of others are searching online for answers.
+Millions of people around the globe are not only making a solid income from their blog, but millions of others are also searching online for answers.
 They get the answers from a blog.
 This could be YOUR blog!